Buy and Bill Process Will Continue to Diminish in 2018!

+Buy and Bill refers to a provider purchasing the medication and then supplying the medication along with the service.
 Buy and Bill has been the primary method of distribution of specialty drugs, primarily IV oncology drugs, whereby oncology practices typically purchase these drugs from specialty distributors/group purchasing organizations (GPOs), which are then billed to payers under the medical benefit.

 Payers make reimbursement decisions during traditional buy and bill that go to the physician’s office.
 In the traditional buy and bill process, relationships with the pharmaceutical manufacturer, drug wholesaler and GPO impact the price the product purchase at the amount that the product is billed.

-Recently, however, specialty pharmacies are making strong inroads into the buy and bill model via ‘white bagging’.
+Specialty pharmacies are making strong inroads into the buy and bill model via ‘white bagging’.
 White bagging is the method of delivery by which physician-administered drugs are dispensed by a specialty pharmacy (SP) for a specific patient, shipped to the physician for administration, and generally paid under the pharmacy benefit rather than the medical benefit.
 The payer for the drug reimburses the specialty pharmacy; the physician is only paid a drug administration fee.

-AMI’s new report “Buy and Bill Process Will Continue to Diminish in 2018” identifies the critical issues facing pharmaceutical manufacturers and providers and offers strategies to work with Employers for success in the evolving market.
+AMI’s report “Buy and Bill Process Will Continue to Diminish in 2018” identifies the critical issues facing pharmaceutical manufacturers and providers and offers strategies to work with Employers for success in the evolving market.

 AMI’s new report answers the following: